 - Review upcoming deadlines

-Large tasks cause procrastination.
-Small actions create momentum.
-Developing strong academic skills means breaking big tasks into actionable steps.
+The burden of big tasks can cause procrastination.
+Small steps create momentum.
+The development of solid academic abilitiesmeans breaking large tasks into manageable steps.

 - Create practice questions